The creative culture change company sited in CQC reports as supporting organisations to achieve Outstanding.

 Ladder to the Moon supports social care organisations to deliver outstanding care and improve their business performance.
 We do this by developing creative climates throughout care services.
 As a CQC recognised provider we use approaches that incorporate training, coaching and vibrant events.
 We involve everyone involved in the service: leaders and frontline staff, people living with long-term conditions, and the wider community.

 At Ladder to the Moon we offer 3 core services that support Care providers to achieve Outstanding care.
 These 3 services can be tailored to suit your environment, and at each level we work with you throughout.
-As recognised by the CQC we offer enabling programmes to take your care business to the next level.
+We offer enabling programmes to take your care business to the next level.
 With over 12 years of experience in the care sector and multi-award winning services, Ladder to the Moon is unique in the industry as a way to support the development of people and communities.
 Find out more about our approach here...

 Creativity and innovation are at the heart of CQC Outstanding requirements.
 Our long-term coached leadership programmes enable homes to develop a creative care culture and achieve their CQC rating aspirations.